schwartzgroup/census/README.md

     > explain(2010, "sf1", pct_female ~ P012026 / P001001, delimiter = " -> ")
     [1] "pct_female ~ [Sex by Age -> Total -> Female]/[Total Population -> Total]"

-To facilitate fast iteration and re-exporting, all referenced tables are locally cached for future use.
-The cache file hierarchy is structured as follows:
+To facilitate fast iteration and re-exporting, all referenced tables are locally cached for future use. `totalcensus` includes its own caching system; for `tidycensus`, the cache file hierarchy is structured as follows:

     cache/
-    └─ <provider>/
+    └─ tidycensus/
        └─ <survey>/
           ├─ <year>/
           │  └─ <geography>/